-In our (repeated) feedback during the development process, we made clear that the new strategy had to lead to a step change in the experience of families affected by addiction.
+In our (repeated) feedback during the development process, we made clear that the new strategy had to lead to a step-change in the experience of families affected by addiction.
 While the strategy’s predecessor, The Road to Recovery (2008) had many strengths, throughout its lifetime families have continued to be denied support in their own right; actively excluded by services in the treatment of their loved one; overlooked in relation to their contribution as carers and the impact this has on their own lives; socially isolated, stigmatised by services and communities; and powerless and often disconnected from the wider recovery movement.
-In contrast there is now acknowledgement that “The whole family needs support” (p14), not only the person using alcohol or drugs, or children in the family:
+In contrast, there is now acknowledgment that “The whole family needs support” (p14), not only the person using alcohol or drugs, or children in the family:

 “This strategy sets out a shift towards a whole family and family-inclusive approach to treatment and must be developed with lived and living experience at the heart. … Families go through a journey, along with those affected directly and it is vital to support families in their own right, at any stage of the journey.” (p41)

-The transformational aspect of Rights, Respect, Recovery for families is rooted in its rights-based framework, and the equal access to these rights across people using substances and their family members.
+The transformational aspect of Rights, Respect, Recovery for families is rooted in its rights-based framework and the equal access to these rights across people using substances and their family members.
 We know that the Strategy’s vision is far from today’s reality for thousands of families across Scotland, and has come too late for the thousands of families who have lost a loved one to alcohol or drugs.
-We are going to focus all of our efforts on making sure these rights are meaningful for families, and that they look and feel real at community level.
+We are going to focus all of our efforts on making sure these rights are meaningful for families, and that they look and feel real at the community level.
 This includes working with families to ensure they are aware of these new rights and can claim them for themselves, and working with services to raise their awareness and standards of family-inclusive practice.

 Although we are taking a ‘family focus’ here, there are other positives in the new strategy.
-For the first time, a single strategy spans both alcohol and drugs (and is also supported by the complementary ‘Alcohol Framework: Preventing Harm’ launched a week earlier); all paths to recovery are supported including harm reduction and abstinence-based approaches; and there is a commitment to be evidence-led and trauma-informed.
+For the first time, a single strategy spans both alcohol and drugs (and is also supported by the complementary ‘Alcohol Framework: Preventing Harm’ launched a week earlier); all paths to recovery are supported including harm reduction and abstinence-based approaches, and there is a commitment to be evidence-led and trauma-informed.

-However overall the publication of Rights, Respect, Recovery marks a new phase for all families affected by alcohol and drugs.
+However, overall the publication of Rights, Respect, Recovery marks a new phase for all families affected by alcohol and drugs.
 We are so grateful to all those family members who fed into the strategy development process – some through us and some directly – and who helped create this new rights-based framework for Scotland.
 And to the Scottish Government for listening – and responding.
 There’s only one thing to say now – Let’s get started!